WilcyWilson/TypeScript-Practise/README.md

 - In Class we can implement method and declare fields and we use semicolon instead of commas.
 - We need to create an object of class as we know to access its fields and methods.

+### Objects

+- Instantiate an object of the class with the new keyword.